bchainhub/dapp-sveltekit-boilerplate/README.md

 ## Configuration

-Update the `site.config.ts` file located in `/src` to customize the project settings.
+Update the `vite.config.ts` file located in the main folder to customize the project settings.

 You can customize application settings in `wrangler.toml` file: